-Figure 11-4: The 'Source Control' view for Mercurial
+Figure 12-4: The 'Source Control' view for Mercurial

-Group Features Comments Local changes Use the Track option to monitor the files for changes.
+Group Features Comments Local changes Track and Track all files Use the Track option to monitor the files for changes.
 A tracked file with changes is automatically added to a commit.
 You can move files back to the Untracked list only if you have never committed them (these files are marked with "A", for "Added").
 After you commit files, they remain tracked.
 Local changes Discard all changes Revert all changed files to their state as of the last time they were pushed (or their starting state if they have never been pushed).< Local changes Refresh Update the list of local changes.